alexa/alexa-auto-sdk/modules/alexa/README.md

 ## Handling Audio Player

-When an audio media stream is received from Alexa it is the responsibility of the platform implementation to play the stream in a platform-specific media player.
+When an audio media stream is received from Alexa, it is the responsibility of the platform implementation to play the stream in a platform-specific media player.
 The `aace::alexa::AudioPlayer` class informs the platform of the changes in player state being tracked by the Engine.
 This can be used to update the platform GUI, for example.

 To implement a custom handler for audio player output, extend the `AudioPlayer` class: